The Triangle Nonprofit & Volunteer Leadership Center

 The Triangle Nonprofit and Volunteer Leadership Center (TNVLC) has been working to organize our Digital Equity Leadership Program, a grant through North Carolina Central University (NCCU), that focuses on addressing digital literacy in the Durham community—especially in older adults.
 This program is looking to address challenges related to internet access, connectivity, and digital adoption, through student digital navigators guiding older adults on use of essential online resources.

-Our summer session dates are as follows:
+Our fall session dates are as follows:

 Where?